-\ sign convention for change in other technical provisions: positive sign: decrease in provisions (=income) / negative sign: increase in provisions (=expense)
+^{} sign convention for change in other technical provisions: positive sign: decrease in provisions (=income) / negative sign: increase in provisions (=expense)

-In terms of Gross Written Premiums (GWP) the top 5 countries are: 23% of the life insurance obligations are deriving from policyholders resident in France, 22% in Switzerland, 21% in Germany, 12% in Austria and 11% in Finland.
+In terms of Gross Written Premiums (GWP) the top 5 countries are: 25% of the life insurance obligations are deriving from policyholders resident in France, 24% in Switzerland, 20% in Germany, 12% in Austria and 9% in Finland.
 Within the single countries, no significant distinctions of the Business-Mix and underwriting performance are detectable.

-Based on the higher average seniority of the insurance portfolio in Germany, Switzerland and Austria compared to the other countries (in particularly to France or Finland), the run-off of the portfolio is mainly evident in this countries.
+Based on the higher average seniority of the insurance portfolio in Germany, Switzerland and Austria compared to the other countries (in particularly to France or Finland), the run-off of the portfolio is mainly evident in these countries.
 As a result, maturities paid are significantly higher than in other countries.